 - When grocery shopping, carefully inspect food products in cardboard packages for signs of damage prior to placing it in your cart.

 - Only purchase items that show no sign of damage.

 - Check expiration dates on baking ingredients before use.

 - Keep kitchen counters, floors, and sinks clean because crumbs and spills quickly attract pests.

 - Dispose of garbage regularly in sealed receptacles.

 - Seal cracks or holes around the stovepipes and water pipes.

 - Eliminate all moisture sites, including leaking pipes and clogged drains.

-If you discover any pests in the pantry, then thoroughly clean the shelves with a vacuum and discard the infested food in an outdoor trash bin.
-It’s important to consult a licensed pest professional, like us, if an infestation has already taken root.
+If you discover any pests in your pantry, thoroughly clean the shelves with a vacuum, and discard the infested food in an outdoor trash bin.
+If you discover an infestation, it is important to consult a licensed pest professional.

 Pantry Bugs to Watch This Thanksgiving in Sevierville TN